salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-14-feature-implementation-overview.md

 1. In the registration process, the app first makes a registration call to iOS.
 1. iOS will then request a device token from APNS.
 1. The device receives the device token.
-1. The app sends the token to the Salesforce Marketing Cloud.
+1. The app sends the token to the Marketing Cloud.

 <br/>